simonbw/saladbowl-js/README.md

 Everyone will need an internet-enabled device to play.
 On the main page, start a new game and give it a name.

 Now everyone needs to join this game.
-You can either send them the url of the game, or they can find a link on the homepage.
+They can do this by entering the GameID on the homepage, or by simply going to the url of the game.

 When you have joined a game, first enter your name.
-After this you will be asked to submit 5 (or some other number) nouns to the "bowl".
+After this you will be asked to submit your nouns to the "bowl".
 Try to be creative.

-Once you have entered your words, you will need to join a team.
+Once you have entered your nouns, you will need to join a team.
 Join a team by clicking/tapping on it.
 When everyone is satisfied with the teams, press the "Start Game" button.